cassidyllic/delta-warriors-wiki/docs/en/mechanics/combat.md

 There are 3 upgrade speed groups — Early, Average, and Late.

 !!! info inline end "Numbers are absolute"

-    Numbers are absolute, not cummulative.
+    Numbers are absolute, not cumulative.

     e.g., For an Ultimate in the **Late** group, it will only take 200 uses to reach Level 5, instead of adding up all the previous requirements.

 |           | **Early** | **Average** | **Late** |